Home

 Example

-const results = Each.of(
+const each = Each.of(

 Promise.resolve(1),